Reading time: 7 min.

 Having a messed up hairline can have a serious impact on your self-confidence.
 It can make you want to hide your hair or face, inadvertently drawing attention to your problematic hairline.

-How to fix a messed up hairline
+How to fix my hairline if it’s messed up

 Here are nine ways to fix a messed up hairline.